-Motion To Revoke Probation
+Motion To Revoke Probation in San Antonio

 If you are currently on probation (community supervision) and are facing a Motion to Revoke Probation (MTRP) or a Motion to Adjudicate (MTA) hearing, you need an experienced attorney who will explore every possible method of defending you.
 The potential consequences are serious!
 If your probation is revoked, you could be facing extensive time in jail, or even prison.
 But remember, before your probation can be revoked you are entitled to a full and fair hearing, giving us the opportunity to defend you against the allegations you are facing.